 - Which ones are suitable for your operation?

 Each Utility Company is different and offers different programs.We see three different ways to implement a Demand Strategy.

-- The most basicis admand curtailment program where the utility company calls you up on a forecasted, predictable high demand and asks you to reduce your demand for a block of hours.
+The most basic is demand curtailment program where the utility company calls you up on a forecast, predictable high demand and asks you to reduce your demand for a block of hours.

 As you can see from the above 24hr depiction of a customer’s demand usage, the ‘peak’ only occurs once a period.
 If the new demand target was set for 410kW, the savings would amount to $366 for that month and the work need only take place 41 minutes (29+12) of the day, which is only about 3% of the time.